 Changes in the Regional Composition of United Nations Membership

-- Asia holds 53 Member States in the UN, with more than half of the world’s population.
+- The Asia-Pacific Group holds 54 Member States in the UN, with more than half of the world’s population.
 Despite its considerable growth, Asia is currently represented in the Council by a number equivalent to only one-fifth of the Member States (China and two non-permanent members).

 - Africa also accounts for more than one-fourth of the Member States.
 However, there is no permanent seat for Africa and only three non-permanent seats.

 - Thus, for a credible, effective and representative Security Council, an enhanced role of countries with the capacity and willingness to contribute to international peace and security and of developing countries is imperative.